 *5 pts: Any intellect or career abilities.

-2 pts: 12 skill points in confirmation, marriage, funerary rites and last rites.
+2 pts: 12 skill points in confirmation, marriage, funerary rites

 * Diegan Mentors require six points of intellect abilities.